 Why?
 Sensory Processing Disorder may make transitions in clothing from season to season difficult.
 Many children have a great deal of fear and worry about moving from long-sleeved shirts to short sleeves or from pants to shorts.
 You are not alone if your child is NOT dressing appropriately for the weather conditions outside.
 According to the Sensory Processing Disorder Foundation (www.spdfoundation.net) ” 1 in every 20 children may be affected by Sensory Processing Disorder” (SPD).
 Sensory dysfunctions can occur in any area (or any sense).
 The largest organ of the human body is the skin, so chances are great that skin receptors may be affected by sensory issues.

-5) Let him practice before he must actually wear the clothing outside.
-Give him a day/time in which he will be wearing the clothing.
+5) Let her practice before he must actually wear the clothing outside.
+Give her a day/time in which she will be wearing the clothing.
 Let’s use shorts for example.
 “On Saturday, we are going to practice wearing our shorts.
-You only have to wear them for an hour and will get a sticker (or some reward).”
-Build up the time he wears the clothing be sure to provide lots of praise and encouragement….this is hard work for him!
+You only have to wear them for an hour.”
+Build up the time he wears the clothing be sure to provide lots of praise and encouragement….this is hard work!

 The absolute worst thing to do is to force him to wear the clothing that he does not want to wear.
 How would you like it if someone made you wear a scratchy wool sweater?
 Choose your battles.
 Sometimes, it’s better to have a child who is actually dressed rather than one who matches perfectly.
 Try to relax and stay calm…..your child takes his cues from you!